 Show/hide contentOpenClose All

-The Mahon Bursaries are intended to support students undertaking either the MSc Experimental Archaeology and Material Culture or the MSc in World Heritage Management and Conservation.
-Two bursaries are being offered to students registered to one of these one-year, full-time campus-based programmes (or who will register for it on receipt of a bursary).
+The Mahon Bursaries are intended to support students undertaking one of our full- time, one-year campus-based Masters programmes (or who will register for it on receipt of a bursary).
 As such, applicants should be in receipt of a full or a conditional offer at the time of their bursary application.

 Applications should include CV, and a personal statement explaining why you wish to study for a postgraduate archaeology degree at UCD and highlighting how you feel the bursary would impact your ability to do so.
 Successful applicants will be given the opportunity to assist the School in developing the School research facilities for students registered to one of the Graduate Taught programmes.